There's something in common that's called liquid,

 Surfactants also act as emulsifiers, so they go into places like toothpaste and shampoo.

-Same Tag Drinking a lot of water is really effective for your skin?
+Same Tag Will drinking a lot of warm water help your diet?

 © 2013-2025 LifeQnA.
 All rights reserved.